massoncheg/forgejo-docs/admin/actions.md

 ### NixOS

 The gitea-actions-runner recipe was release in NixOS 23.05.
 It can be configured via `services.gitea-actions-runner`.

-Please note that the `services.gitea-actions-runner.instances.<name>.labels` key is not required if only the default forgejo image list is used, however `virtualisation.docker.enable` will need to be set.
-If podman images are used, `virtualisation.podman.enable` will also need to be set.
+Please note that the `services.gitea-actions-runner.instances.<name>.labels` key is not required if only the default Forgejo image list is used, however one of `virtualisation.docker.enable` or `virtualisation.podman.enable` will need to be set.
+The default Forgejo image list is populated with docker images.

 #### IPv6 on docker